 It’s easy to spot this two hundred meters high rock as you drive through the Matale district; it dominates the skyline!
 Although nowadays the fortress is mainly ruins, the lure of Sigiriya is really the hike to the top and the awesome views that accompany it.
-The palace ruins are surrounded by an extensive network of fortifications, gardens, reservoirs, moats, and alleys.
+The palace ruins are surrounded by an extensive network of fortifications, water gardens, boulder gardens, reservoirs, moats, and alleys.
 It will take you a good half a day to explore them all.

 What’s the history of the Sigiriya rock?

-In the 5th century, King Kasyapa chose to build his new capital upon this rock.
+In the 5th century, King Kashyapa chose to build his new capital upon this rock.
 He built his palace at the top of the rock and decorated the sides with colourful frescoes.
 On a plateau halfway up, he built a gate, guarded by a statue of a lion.
 This gave rise to the name Lion Rock.
 You can still see the remains of the lion’s paws, although its head is long gone.
-After the death of King Kasyapa, the capital and royal palace were both abandoned, before being used as a Buddhist monastery up until the fourteenth century.
+After the death of King Kashyapa, the capital and royal palace were both abandoned, before being used as a Buddhist monastery up until the fourteenth century.
 It is now one of Sri Lanka’s seven UNESCO World Heritage sites and the most visited attraction in the country.

 Once through the entrance gate, you will find yourself amongst the fortress’s gardens.
 The gardens are lovely to walk around, especially as there are many monkeys to entertain you!
 Try not to bring any food with you, as they might try and rob you!
 My advice would be to complete the hike to the top first, before exploring the gardens.